 Affordable warmth is the ability to afford to heat your home to an adequate level for comfort and health.
-If you can afford adequate warmth and all other energy services in the home (eg lighting, refrigeration), then you are not in fuel poverty.
-If you cannot, you are in fuel poverty.
+So if you can afford adequate warmth and all other energy services in the home (eg lighting, refrigeration), then you are not in fuel poverty.
+But if you cannot, you are in fuel poverty.

 In particular, the government is proposing that households will be classed as fuel poor if they are on a low income (below the poverty line after housing costs and energy needs are taking into account) and living in a home with an energy performance certificate (EPC) of band D or below (ie those in bands G, F, E or D).

 Fuel poverty continues to rise and affects over 15% of households in England.
 For some people in winter this can mean a stark choice of ‘heating or eating’.
-Difficulty in achieving affordable warmth can stem from various causes including:
+Difficulty in achieving affordable warmth can stem from various causes, for example:

 - poorly insulated homes